 "The Remnant of Joseph"--A FARMS publication by John Tvestnes showing that usage of the phrase "remnant of Joseph" provides textual evidence for authenticity of the Book of Mormon.

 The Arabian Bountiful Discovered?
 Evidence for Nephi's Bountiful by Warren P. Aston.
 This is related to chapter one of the remarkable book, In the Footsteps of Lehi by Warren P. Aston and Michaela K. Aston (Deseret Book Comp., Salt Lake City, UT, 1994).
 This confirmed ancient location and place name matches the Book of Mormon text remarkably well.
 The burden is on the critics to explain how Joseph Smith could possibly have fabricated the account about Nahom and the journey in the Arabian peninsula described in First Nephi.
 Forget your gripes about the word "adieu" or your offense at the use of King James language.
 Here's a specific place and a confirmed place name that adds irresistible credibility to First Nephi.
 Critics, the ball is in your court and--oops!
 You missed.
 Another ace for Joseph Smith.

-Joseph's Prophecy of Moses and Aaron--a short article by John Tvedtnes showing that other ancient texts support the Book of Mormon's citation of a prophecy from the ancient prophet Joseph about the future coming of Moses and Aaron.
+Joseph's Prophecy of Moses and Aaron by John Tvedtnes in Insights, 21/1 (2001):2-3.
+This short article shows that other ancient texts support the Book of Mormon's citation of a prophecy from the ancient prophet Joseph about the future coming of Moses and Aaron.
 (See 2 Nephi 3:9-10,17.)